ExcaliburKG/sinara-ext-tools/README.md

 ```
 .\remove.ps1
 ```
+# Notes on creating and removing Sinara ML
+These commands creates docker volumes for data, code and temporary data.
+For day to day usage we recommend using folder mapping on local disk.

 # Pipeline quiсk conceptual intro
 Our framework allows you to create and visualize ML pipelines.
 They consist of steps.
 Another word, each element of the DAG is a step.
 At the output and at the input of each step we have entities.
 An entity is a dataset that is saved in the file system folder as a parquet file.
 Each step (component) of the pipeline is implemented as a separate Git repository.
 Each step is created based on a template.